NIWS slider

 Here is an example that will help you understand:

 Suppose you bought share XYZ on 1st Jan 2023.
-Now, you need technical charts to help you predict the prices for the next hour, day, or month.
-Using tools like bar charts, line chart candlesticks, and the Fibonacci series to observe patterns, trends, and changes for forecasting the price of a share in the future is a Technical analysis trading skill.
-Whereas Fundamental analysis helps you know more about the company's future prospects.
+It would be best to have technical charts to help you predict the prices for the next hour, day, or month.
+Using tools like bar charts, line chart candlesticks, and the Fibonacci series to observe patterns, trends, and changes to forecast the price of a share in the future is a technical analysis trading skill.
+On the other hand, fundamental analysis helps you know more about the company's prospects.

 Difference Between Technical Analysis V.S Fundamental Analysis